-Both web users and Google’s algorithm are very likely to be a bit annoyed of seeing broken links on your site.
+Both web users and Google’s algorithm are very likely to be a bit annoyed by seeing broken links on your site.
 So, it goes without saying that you need to take care of them.
 You can use W3.org to test your links and see if any of them is faulty.

 8. Getting Rid of Old Post Revisions

 If you wish to gain space on your database, then you can safely use the RVG Optimize Database plugin to erase them.
-After doing that, the plugin also helps you with optimization of the database and stats that show you the amount of data that has been saved and the actions performed.
+After doing that, the plugin also helps you with the optimization of the database and stats that show you the amount of data that has been saved and the actions performed.